-- Then use the cylinder to unscrew the piston from the filter cartridge.
+- Use the cylinder to unscrew the piston from the filter cartridge.

 - Pull the small check valve out, reverse it, and reinstall it inside the piston.

-- Now carefully thread this pump cylinder onto the filter cartridge.
+- Carefully thread this pump cylinder onto the filter cartridge.

 - Thread the pump inlet back onto the pump cylinder.
 Again, don’t pump any air through the filter.